michael2012z/BitBible/markdown/KJV/files/Josh.md

 12. And turned from Sarid eastward toward the sunrising unto the border of Chisloth–tabor, and then goeth out to Daberath, and goeth up to Japhia,

-13. And from thence passeth on along on the east to Gittah–hepher, to Ittah–kazin, and goeth out to Remmon–methoar to Neah;methoar: or, which is drawn
+13. And from thence passeth on along on the east to Gittah–hepher, to Ittah–kazin, and goeth out to Remmon–methoar to Neah;

 14. And the border compasseth it on the north side to Hannathon: and the outgoings thereof are in the valley of Jiphthah–el: